wallarm/product-documentation/docs/latest/updating-migrating/ingress-controller.md

     ```

     Check that the solution of the newer version processes the malicious request as it did in the previous version.

-## Step 5: Update the Wallarm blocking page

-If the page `&/usr/share/nginx/html/wallarm_blocked.html` configured via Ingress annotations is returned to blocked requests, [adjust its configuration](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) to the released changes.

-In new node versions, the Wallarm blocking page [has](what-is-new.md#new-blocking-page) the updated UI with no logo and support email specified by default.